Tony Craig: Millwall

+2003–2004

-Craig began his career in the youth ranks at Millwall.
+Craig began his career in the youth ranks at Millwall, the club he supports.
 Adept as a central defender or a left back, he received his maiden call into the first team squad for a First Division league match against Bradford City on 5 April 2003 and was an unused substitute during the 1–0 win.
 Craig made his professional debut with a starting appearance in a 3–3 draw with Nottingham Forest on 26 April 2003 and lasted 67 minutes before being substituted for Robbie Ryan.
 He started in the final game of the 2002–03 season at home to Coventry City and scored the first senior goal of his career in the 2–0 win, with the opener on 51 minutes.
 Craig began the 2003–04 season as a virtual ever-present, making 10 appearances, before dropping out of the matchday squad entirely in October 2003.

+2004–05 season

 Craig was again out of favour with manager Dennis Wise during the 2004–05 season and joined League Two club Wycombe Wanderers on a one-month loan on 22 October 2004, which was later extended to 22 January 2005.
 He made 18 appearances for the Chairboys.
 Craig made 10 Millwall appearances during the second half of the 2004–05 season.

+2005–2007

 Under new manager Colin Lee, Craig made sporadic appearances during the opening two months of the 2005–06 season, before cementing a regular place in the team in late 2005 under replacement manager Dave Tuttle.
 Despite getting two red cards, Craig finished the 2005–06 season with 33 appearances, but began the 2006–07 season in League One after Millwall's relegation.
 Craig had a suspension and injury-affect first half of the 2006–07 season, but was a regular pick after the New Year and finished the campaign with 32 appearances and one goal, which was scored on the final day versus Bradford City.
 Craig departed the club in June 2007, having made 87 appearances and scored two goals in his four years as a first team player.

 Crystal Palace

-On 27 June 2007, Craig joined Championship club Crystal Palace on a three-year deal for an undisclosed fee.
+On 27 June 2007, Craig joined Championship club Crystal Palace on a three-year contract for an undisclosed fee.
 He started 13 of the Eagles' opening 14 games, but a shoulder injury suffered in a 0–0 draw with Scunthorpe United on 3 November 2007 put him out of action for the next four months.
 Upon his return to fitness, Craig returned to Millwall, still in League One, on a one-month loan on 27 March 2008.
 He made five appearances and scored against Carlisle United in the final match of his spell, before returning to Crystal Palace on 27 April.
 He departed Selhurst Park in July 2008.